English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competencies: Communication Skills, Information Literacy, Civic Responsibilty, Writing Intensive.
 Cross-listed as CMP 317.
 This course focuses on writing feature stories and narrative-style journalism to provide an in-depth look into the people, places, and issues making the news and affecting our readers.
 In this hands-on course, we will explore approaches for composing effective and creative non-fiction stories and develop interview, research, and writing skills for both print and online media.
+CMP 101 or equivalent.
 (UG)

 CA 318: Writing for Digital Media